dragondaud/myClock/README.md

 Master repository: https://github.com/dragondaud/myClock

 Displays accurate time and current weather on a 64x32 pixel display.
 Sets timezone automatically from geoIP, uses the ESP's native NTP for time, and accepts OTA updates.
-Uses LDR on analog input to set display brightness.
 Local WebServer allows updating and configuration, including color-picker to set digits color.

+Uses LDR, pulled low with a 10k resistor, on analog input to set display brightness.

+Supports display of indoor temperature with DS18B20 connected to RX/D9 pin, pulled high with a 4.7K resistor.

 Display wired following https://www.instructables.com/id/Morphing-Digital-Clock/